-Come on down to the river and be renewed and refreshed by the sweet harmony, dazzling instrumentals and joyous musical energy of the young, bluegrass touring-band and recording artists HIGH FIDELITY on Saturday, July 31 at 7:30 PM in Lincoln Hall.
+Come on down to the river and be renewed and refreshed in the air conditioned comfort of Lincoln Hall by the sweet harmony, dazzling instrumentals and joyous musical energy of the young, bluegrass touring-band and recording artists HIGH FIDELITY on Saturday, July 31 at 7:30 PM.

 Many have collected the great bluegrass records of the 1950’s & ‘60s.
 High Fidelity has a passion for the past, appreciating the power and soul of the music of that classic era that won the hearts of people all across the country and around the world.
 High Fidelity’s close harmony and blazing instrumentals present a meaningful interpretation of the past – capturing the true essence of the music of the genre’s early masters.

 And yet, High Fidelity interprets this classic era bluegrass with the fresh perspective of today’s young generation.
 Their presentation of vintage bluegrass has been said to be “authentic, fresh and familiar”.

 And the whole band sings… with a power that comes from a deep well of soul & their Christian faith.
 This is some of the best gospel you’ll hear!

 All of this is why High Fidelity is so warmly received and loved by every audience for whom they perform – both grandparents and their grandchildren!

 Give your bluegrass lovin’ ears a blessing as you flash back to the glory of the classic era greats in the refreshing, heart-warming and soul-stirring artistry of one of the hottest bluegrass touring bands in the country – HIGH FIDELITY!

 Post-COVID, open theatre style seating has returned to 100% capacity.
 There is no mask requirement.
 Tickets may be purchased online here.
 Tickets are Adults $20, Students $5.
 Call to Reserve at 724-659-3153 and pay by cash or check at the door.
 Doors open at 7:00 PM.